SoftUni-TeamWork/SpaceInvaders/README.md

 <p>
-Използвайте този линк за да тествате директно от GitHub играта:
+You can use this link to test directly the game from GitHub:
-<a href="http://htmlpreview.github.io/?https://github.com/SoftUni-TeamWork/SampleGame/blob/master/index.html" target="_blank"> линк </a>
+<a href="http://htmlpreview.github.io/?https://github.com/SoftUni-TeamWork/SampleGame/blob/master/index.html" target="_blank"> link </a>
 </p>